 63. WordPress has nearly 76.5 million websites, with 50,000 new sites being created daily.

-64. WordPress has been built with PHP and MySQL database.
+64. WordPress has been built with PHP and MySQL databases.
 It took over 70+ developers to build the WordPress core.

 67. The cost of developing a custom website in WordPress may range between $1,000 – $100,000.

-68. WordPress (fully-hosted platform) has blogs in more than 120 languages, of which 71% are in English.
+68. WordPress (a fully-hosted platform) has blogs in more than 120 languages, of which 71% are in English.

-69. “Kubrick” and “WordPress Classic” are two of the oldest and popular WordPress themes.
+69. “Kubrick” and “WordPress Classic” are two of the oldest and most popular WordPress themes.